 - GrantStation - COVID-19 Related Funding

 - PEN American Writers’ Emergency Fund - Emergency grant provides financial assistance for painters, printmakers, and sculptors whose needs are the result of an unforeseen incident, and who lack the resources to meet that situation.
+The Fund has been temporarily depleted but they are still seeking donations.

 - WomenArts - Emergency Funds List